Progressive Blackjack Betting Strategy

 Applying the strategy, you now bet $200 but this time you go bust and lose.
 You still are up $100 and can keep on playing.
 As long as you apply the strategy wisely in relation to blackjack basic strategy, your odds of walking away a winner are some of the absolute best on the casino floor.

-In conclusion, then, progressive blackjack betting strategy can be a lucrative way to not only stay in the game but walk away as a winner as long as you keep two essential points in mind.
+In conclusion, then, a progressive blackjack betting strategy can be a lucrative way to not only stay in the game but walk away as a winner as long as you keep two essential points in mind.

 First, always and I mean always, apply blackjack basic strategy.